ollelogdahl/ConsoleGameEngine/README.md

 solution unintuitive in the long run, but also highly inefficient.

 ##### Uses
-- retro-styled games and applications intended to run in Console Windows
+- retro-terminal-styled games and applications
-- easy-to-use graphics library for basic graphics in games and applications
+- easy-to-use graphics library for basic and advanced graphics in games and applications
 - ~~Creating heavy 3D graphics running in 4K~~

 Does the last apply to you?
 Then sorry, *this is not the library you are looking for.*